ktekinay/Xojo-Tokenizer/README.md

   * Use the special `M_Token.Token` subclasses `BeginBlockToken` and `EndBlockToken` to represent blocks in the token stream.
   * Use the special subclass `M_Token.IgnoreThisToken` to represent necessary items in your string that must be present but that do not have to be included in the token stream, e.g., commas.
 * In each `Token` subclass, implement the `GetNextToken` event that will test the upcoming characters for a valid string that would logically follow and, if matched, return a new instance of one of your `Token` subclasses.
-* Call `M_Token.Parse` on your string and give it an intial `Token` that represents the start of your document (This will not be incluced in the ultimate token stream).
+* Call `M_Token.Parse` on your string and give it an intial `Token` that represents the start of your document (This will not be included in the ultimate token stream).

 ## How It Works